 From top down: head, eyes, expressions, shoulders, posture, breathing, energy, arms, hands, gestures, movements, stance, legs and feet.

 The human voice is capable of 24 notes on a musical scale.
 We use about three of these in everyday speech.
-Think about this next time you speak and try to use a wider range.
+Think about this next time you speak, as using a wider range will allow you to quickly develop effective communication skills.
 This will help enthuse, persuade and excite the person or people you are talking to.

 Sound resonates in the mouth once your breath has delivered air to the vocal chords.
 Your tongue manipulates and shapes the sound, giving us speech, pitch and tone.
 The more air in your lungs, the better the sounds resonate, giving us a wider range of audible voice.
 Most of us use less than a third of our vocal capacity and the reason is usually because we do not use our breath as well as we could.

 To further understand how to use your voice, read the Toastmasters Speaking Voice Guide.

 Every time you think, you breathe.
 Every time you speak, you breathe.
 The fact that we breathe subconsciously, means we often don’t think about it when speaking.
 When we get nervous our breathing becomes shallow.
 Combine this with overlong sentences, which usually accompany speaking in public, and words begin to trail away at the end.